 Author: Illinois Legal Aid Online

-If you are a Non-Custodial Parent and you owe past due child support to the State, Project Clean Slate may help you erase the amounts you owe.
-Project Clean Slate is a program from the Illinois Department of Healthcare and Family Services that helps Non-Custodial Parents reduce the amount they owe to the State while encouraging them to make their current support payments to their family.
+If you are a Non-Custodial Parent and you owe past due child support to the State, the Clean Slate program may help you erase the amounts you owe.
+The Clean Slate program from the Illinois Department of Healthcare and Family Services helps Non-Custodial Parents reduce the amount they owe to the State while encouraging them to make their current support payments to their family.

-Project Clean Slate can help you erase the past due child support payments and interest that you owe to the State of Illinois.
-Project Clean Slate will not erase or reduce the amount of past due child support payments you owe the custodial parent.
-Project Clean Slate will not stop or reduce the child support payments that you have to make in the future.
+The Clean Slate program can help you erase the past due child support payments and interest that you owe to the State of Illinois.
+The Clean Slate program will not erase or reduce the amount of past due child support payments you owe the custodial parent.
+The Clean Slate program will not stop or reduce the child support payments that you have to make in the future.

 If you want to learn more about how you can reduce or stop future child support payments, please visit our article about Changing Child Support Payments.

-In order to qualify to have your past due child support debts erased with Project Clean Slate, you must be able to prove that you did not pay your past child support because:
+In order to qualify to have your past due child support debts erased with the Clean Slate program, you must be able to prove that you did not pay your past child support because:

 You will have to provide documents proving that you were unable to make your past child support payments, such as: